bitboxer/talks/tickety-tick/tickety-tick.md

 [#1234] Example ticket
 ```

-^ And this is how a ticket looks like
+^ And this is how a commit looks like

 ---